torvalds/linux/Documentation/spi/spi-lm70llp.rst

 Thanks to
 ---------

-o David Brownell for mentoring the SPI-side driver development. o Dr.Craig Hollabaugh for the (early) "manual" bitbanging driver version. o Nadir Billimoria for help interpreting the circuit schematic.
+- David Brownell for mentoring the SPI-side driver development.
+- Dr.Craig Hollabaugh for the (early) "manual" bitbanging driver version.
+- Nadir Billimoria for help interpreting the circuit schematic.